kinghacker0/shellphish/README.md

 <h2>Usage</h2>
 $ bash shellphish.sh

-Now select your option then turn on hotspot and wait until ngrok generate link for you.
+Now select phishing page and choice 2 option for ngrok then turn on hotspot and wait until ngrok generate link for you.
 I recommend you to use link shortner to send ngrok link.

 <h1>Video Tutorial:-</h1>